 Her print, Rush Hour was chosen by MOMA curator Eva Respini for inclusion in the December, 2015, Art of the Northeast at the Katonah Museum.
 Recently her large scale woodcut, Landscape Past was selected by Jennifer Farrell, Associate Curator Drawings and Prints, The Metropolitan Museum of Art for inclusion in Paper 2019, at Silvermine Art Center in New Canaan, CT.

 Four large scale woodcuts were purchased by Memorial Sloan Kettering in 2018 for their new hospital in Bergen, New Jersey.

-Her work can also be seen at Olley Court in Ridgefield, CT and The White Gallery in Lakeville, Connecticut.
+Frank’s work can be seen at Olley Court in Ridgefield, CT and at The White Gallery in Lakeville, Connecticut.
 Her studio is located in North Salem, New York.